Chicago Office Buildings Trade for Less, Development Slows

 Two Pru rises 58 stories at 180 N. Stetson Ave.
 Image courtesy of CommercialEdge

-Regus is one of the largest players in Chicago’s coworking market, with nearly 985,000 square feet across 45 locations.
+Regus is one of the largest operators in Chicago’s coworking market, with nearly 985,000 square feet across 45 locations.
 It recently ceded one of those to Expansive—the shared space provider leased the 35th floor at Two Pru at 180 N. Stetson Ave., its seventh location in the metro.
 Expansive previously had slightly more than 487,000 square feet of shared office space across six locations.

-The other large providers with significant footprints were WeWork, with 474,000 square feet across eight locations, Industrious with 360,000 square feet and eight locations, and Convene, which had three locations encompassing 315,000 square feet.
+The other large providers with significant footprints were WeWork, with 474,000 square feet across eight locations, Industrious with 360,000 square feet and eight locations and Convene, which had three locations encompassing 315,000 square feet.

 You May Also Like